apereo/cas/Mailing-Lists.md

 - Have you prepared an overlay project that might allow the project to duplicate the issue?

 Put another way; readers of your case aren’t necessarily housed in your head!
 They don’t know what you know.
 Help them out.
 Would you want to respond to your own report?

-<div class="alert alert-info"><strong>List Etiquette</strong><p>If your question does not contain enough data and is described in vague terms, it will likely be ignored.
-Please try to be as precise as possible.</p></div>

 ### Be Patient